rnajena/diffMONT/README.md

     `conda activate diffONT`

 ### Run:
+Input for diffONT is a bedmethyl file, sorted by genomic position, with an additional column containing the sample name.
+This file can be generated using the script `preprocess.sh`, which extracts the sample name from the file name.
+The most basic usage of diffONT is via:
 `python diffONT.py --bedmethylFile mergedMethylation.bed --controls ctr_1 ctr_2 --tumors tmr_1 tmr_2 --outfolder results/`

+The output of diffONT is a list of predicted MSP regions, containing information for the forward and reverse primer.
+This list might contain overlapping MSP regions, which can be collapsed with the script `groupPCRproducts.py`.

 #### Required parameters:
 diffONT has four required parameters.